kubeflow/website/content/en/docs/components/training/user-guides/job-scheduling.md

 ## Running jobs with gang-scheduling

-Training Operator and MPI Operator support running jobs with gang-scheduling using Kueue, Volcano Scheduler, and Scheduler Plugins with coscheduling.
+The Training Operator and the MPI Operator support running jobs with gang-scheduling using Kueue, Volcano Scheduler, and Scheduler Plugins with coscheduling.

 ### Using Kueue with Training Operator Jobs